decPL/SimpleTotp/README.md

 ```

 ### 3. Displaying the current code
-If you feel adventurous and want to write your own Authenticator app, you can use the `TotpProvider` to display the current code (and remaining time until it changes)
+If you feel adventurous and want to write your own Authenticator app, you can use the `TotpProvider` to display the current code (and the remaining time until it changes)

 ```csharp
 var provider = new TotpProvider();